-Perishable foods: Perishable foods are those which gets deteriorated easily.
-It is difficult to store them for longer times.
-These foods need to be stored below 4.4-degree celsius and refrigerated.
-Meat, fish, poultry, dairy and cooked leftovers come into this category.
+Perishable foods: Perishable foods are those which gets deteriorate quickly.
+It isn’t easy to store them for longer times.
+These foods need to be kept below 4.4-degree celsius and refrigerated.
+Meat, fish, poultry, dairy, and cooked leftovers come into this category.

-Non-Perishable foods: These foods can be stored for longer times as they don’t deteriorate easily.
+Non-Perishable foods: These foods can be stored for longer times as they don’t deteriorate quickly.
 These food items can be stored at room temperature for longer times.